ilya-markevich/node-validator/README.md

 ### `validatorStateInstance.withMessage(errorMessage)`
 Set custom error message instead of default one.

-See [other methods](#field-validators) available on a state instance.
+See [other methods](#fields-validators) available on a state instance.

 # Error message format
-The validator create default error message.
-It's quite readable (you can see how the message is created in tests.).
+The validator create default error message for each property.
+It's quite readable (you can see how the message is created in each field validator implementation.).
-If you are not satisfied with default error message, you can use [custom](#validatorstateinstancewithmessageerrormessage) method to create a new one.
+If you are not satisfied with default error message, you can use [withMessage](#validatorstateinstancewithmessageerrormessage) method to create a new one.

 # Fields validators